BCDevOps/platform-services/apps/sso/docs/cluster-sso.md

 - 2fa enabled (for GitHub identities)
 - We can easily establish automation via the project registry to add users to the BCDevopsOrg for access to the cluster
 - You can create Github Accounts quickly
+- Addition of IDIR as an optional provider

 ## Cons
 - There is a cost associated with Github Org Memebership